Ivo Vazgeč

 Ivo Vazgeč (born 6 February 1986) is a Bosnian-born Swedish retired football goalkeeper of Bosnian Croat heritage.

 Career

 Vazgeč joined the Polish team Śląsk Wrocław in 2009 from IFK Norrköping.
+He liked the mentality in Poland, not being content with anything but a victory, and where players risked being confronted in the street if they went out on town after a loss.
 He played one game for the Swedish U21 national football team in 2006.